kethrieheasley/Sentiment-Analysis-Project/README.md

 # Sentiment-Analysis-Project
-## In this project, we collected and analysed Twitter data about the Trump and Biden 2020 campaigns.
+## In this project, we collected and analyzed Twitter data about the Trump and Biden 2020 campaigns.
 We then:
 - turned the vector of tweets to a corpus
 - cleaned the data